airnativeextensions/tutorials/docs/ios-icons-assets-car.md

 To simplify migration to launch storyboards we have created a simple storyboard that pulls an image from your `Assets.car` and aspect fills it to the screen.
 You will add a single image to your `Assets.car` alongside your application icons.
 (If you followed the instructions above this will be the `LaunchImage.png` you added.)

-Download this file and extract the `LaunchScreen.storyboardc` file.
+Download this zip file and extract the `LaunchScreen.storyboardc`.
 Add it to your application and ensure it is packaged at the root level of your application alongside your `Assets.car`.

 - [LaunchScreen.storyboardc.zip](resources/ios/LaunchScreen.storyboardc.zip)

+>
+> `LaunchScreen.storyboardc` is a directory but will appear as a "file" (package) on macOS
+>

 Add the following to the `InfoAdditions` node in your application descriptor: